Tokyo, Kantō, Japan

 Aeronext was founded on Apr.
 11, 2017 by Director & CTO Yoichi Suzuki with the head office located in Tokyo, Japan.
 Its CEO is Keisuke Toji.
 As of Dec.
 2019, the company is reporting on their website they have $153,400,000 million JPY ($1.4 million USD) in capital.
 The company is a manufacturer of small drones, has drone consulting services, and is a research and development company of small drones and passenger drones.

-On an October 14, 2019 Facebook Fan Page post, Aeronext announced the creation of their “Flying Gondola” passenger hybrid-electric vertical take-off and landing (VTOL) aircraft.
+A Oct.
+14, 2019 Facebook Fan Page post announced that Aeronext created their “Flying Gondola” passenger hybrid-electric vertical take-off and landing (VTOL) aircraft.
 Their new VTOL aircraft is designed for safety and comfort.
-The company's current aircraft holds one (1) passenger but their next model will hold at least four (4) passengers.
+The company's current aircraft holds one passenger but their next model will hold at least four passengers.

 - Aircraft: Hybrid-electric VTOL